Honeysuckle Wine: A Summer Solstice Treat

 This article discusses making honeysuckle wine, a favorite floral, country wine.

-The Summer Solstice is upon us in the northern hemisphere.
+The Summer Solstice is upon us in the Northern Hemisphere.
 Everything is lush and green, and the air is perfumed with the scent of summer flowers.
-It is the time that I most love making flower wines like this recipe for honeysuckle wine.
-Summer flowers are plentiful and ther’s no end to the floral country wines you can make.
+It is the time that I most love making flower wines, like this recipe for honeysuckle wine.
+Summer flowers are plentiful and there’s no end to the floral country wines you can make.

 The reason I most love honeysuckle wine is that it really captures the essence of early summer.
 It’s soft and subtle alone and absolutely delicious in summer wine coolers.
 Caution: Use only the blossoms of the vines; the berries are poisonous.